 This is the most important factor to keep in mind when you face a graphics card not detected a problem.
 If your PSU is underpowered for your new graphics card then it will not be able to provide sufficient power to the graphics card and thus your graphics card may not be detected by your PC or in windows.
 Also if your graphics card requires 6-pin or 8-pin PCI-E power connectors then make sure to connect them with your PSU so as to provide sufficient power to your graphics card for its working.
 You can check out the list of best budget PSUs for graphics cards from the link given below.

 Must Read: Best Budget Power Supply for Graphics Cards

 Remove IGP or Integrated Graphics Drivers

 If you are upgrading from integrated graphics / onboard graphics to a dedicated graphics card then first uninstall your onboard graphics card drivers before installing the graphics card in your PC, otherwise, your graphics card may not be properly detected by the Windows operating system.
 After removing the video drivers for onboard graphics, you can install the video drivers for your dedicated graphics card.

 Install Proper Video Drivers

 You must install proper video card drivers for your graphics card so that it can function properly.
 Always download drivers from the official websites of the graphics card or GPU manufacturer.
 For Nvidia graphics cards download video drivers from http://www.nvidia.com/Download/index.aspx and for AMD Radeon graphics cards you should download video drivers from http://support.amd.com/en-us/download.

-Widows updates can often lead to this problem where the graphics card is not recognized in Windows.
-If your graphics card is not being detected after a recent windows update, then remove or uninstall that windows update and roll back to previous one.
-I have seen this issue mostly with Windows 10 that has a knack of getting and installing so many updates in a short period of time.
+Windows updates can often lead to this problem where the graphics card is not recognized in Windows.
+If your graphics card is not being detected after a recent windows update, then remove or uninstall that windows update and roll back to the previous one.
+I have seen this issue mostly with Windows 10 which has a knack for getting and installing so many updates in a short period of time.